 The Ohio Revised Code requires the District to reserve (encumber) appropriations when individual commitments are made.
-Encumbrances outstanding at year end are canceled, and reappropriated in the subsequent year.
+Encumbrances outstanding at year end are carried over, and need not be reappropriated.

 A summary of 2010 budgetary activity appears in Note 2.

 F. Property, Plant, and Equipment